samuell/BigDataPhylogeny-Course-fork/Day2/Lab3.md

   * Failing to reject an alternative tree does NOT mean it is equally supported.
   * The KH test is invalid if you chose the alternative tree because it looked good (this is known as 'topology fishing').

-  * You'll find more information regarding topology tests here: https://iqtree.github.io/doc/Advanced-Tutorial
+  * You'll find more information regarding topology tests here: [IQtree github](https://iqtree.github.io/doc/Advanced-Tutorial).

   ### 6.4 Questions
   - What is the AU p-value for your ML tree?
 For the alternative tree?